Close Banner

 Our Favorite Hotels for a Low-Key Beach Getaway in SoCal - Sunset Over the Water with Surfers

 You'll want to choose the right time to plan a SoCal beach getaway.
 In some other beach places, June is a perfectly nice time for a beach vacation.
-But June is possibly the worst month for a beach vacation in SoCal if sun is what you are looking for.
+But June is possibly the worst month for a beach vacation in SoCal if the sun is what you are looking for.
 If you want fog and clouds, then maybe it's the best.
 "June Gloom" is a weather pattern that brings a marine layer, causing overcast mornings and coastal drizzle.
 It can start in May, causing what we call "May Gray."
 It's strongest at the coast and is less likely to affect inland cities.
-But then it's like the gloom magically lifts by July 1, making way for sunshine and warmer temperatures.
+But then it's like the gloom usually magically lifts by July 1, making way for sunshine and warmer temperatures.

 You'll see from our posts on when to visit San Diego and when to visit Los Angeles that July through September are the sunniest and hottest months to visit, but it's usually warm through October.
-November to March tend to be the cooler and rainier months, although some years are drier than others.
+November to March tends to be the cooler and rainier months, although some years are drier than others.
 But those autumn sunsets are strikingly beautiful with pinks and reds and oranges.
 April can be warm and sunny or cool and foggy.
 It's hit or miss.
 But any time of year can provide a beautiful beach day.

 Also if you are used to the warm waters of the Southeastern U.S. or Hawaii, the cool water of SoCal can be a bit of a shock.
 Winter water temperatures dip into the 50s, spring temps are generally in the 60s and summer temperatures are often in the high 60s.
 If the water reaches the 70s, it's considered quite warm for the region.
 So what does that mean?
 Bring or rent a wetsuit or shorty if you want to stay comfortable.
 Once you get used to it, it will feel refreshing.

 The sun is strongest late March through early October.
-Be sure to protect your skin with a mineral sunscreen (mineral sunscreens are safer for marine life than chemical).
+Be sure to protect your skin with a mineral sunscreen (mineral sunscreens are safer for marine life than chemicals).
 Also, wear a hat, sunglasses and UV clothes or wetsuits.
 Use an umbrella to provide shade at the beach!
 Some SoCal beaches have more rocks than others, so a pair of beach shoes or booties can help protect those flippers.

 We hope our guide to our favorite hotels for a low-key beach getaway in SoCal is hopful in your beach vacation planning.
 If you are looking for more fun things to do while on your beach getaway, be sure to check out our hoppin’ deals on the California Explorer Pass and San Diego Go Cards.